senzei88/THUD_Raid_Tools/README.md

 # THUD Raid Tools

 Thud Raid Tools for Turtle WoW.
 Tracks all standard and custom Turtle WoW consumables.
 Features an easy-to-use GUI for raid leaders to verify buffs instantly.
 Coded by Senzei and Erros.
 Inspired by Method Raid Tools and OG-Raid Helper.
-# THUD Raid Tools

-A World of Warcraft 1.12 (Vanilla / Turtle WoW) addon designed for raid leaders and Warlocks to streamline recruitment, consumable tracking, ready checks, auto-inviting, and summoning — all from a single compact UI bar.
+A World of Warcraft 1.12 (Vanilla / Turtle WoW) addon designed for raid leaders and Warlocks to streamline recruitment, consumable tracking, ready checks, auto-inviting, summoning, and cooldown readiness — all from a single compact UI bar.

 ---